roble-siyad/NewBank/WAYS_OF_WORKING.md

 git pull
 ```

-From here you can create the feature branch:
+From here you can create the feature (or bug, just replace 'feature' with 'bug')  branch:
 ```bash
 git branch feature/your-feature-name
 ```